ebzzry/ebzzry.github.io/en/src/emacs-racket.md

 ======================================

 <div class="center">September 29, 2013</div>
-<div class="center">Updated: March 28, 2017</div>
+<div class="center">Updated: March 31, 2017</div>

+>“All the good ideas never lie under one hat.”<br>
+>―Dale Turner

-In this post, I’ll discuss the easiest approach that I took to setup up a [Racket](https://racket-lang.org) development environment on Emacs.
-Take note, that this is not the only approach available — some did it in arguably better ways.
+In this article, I’ll discuss the easiest approach that I took to setup up a [Racket](https://racket-lang.org) development environment in Emacs.
+Take note, that this is not the only approach available—some did it in arguably better ways.
 In this article, I’ll try to explain the shortest route that I took.